Netatalk/netatalk/doc/developer/indexing.md

 # Indexed Spotlight Search

-Starting with version 3.1 Netatalk supports Spotlight-compatible searching for macOS clients.
+Starting with version 3.1 Netatalk supports Spotlight (Finder search) compatible searching for macOS clients.

 The AFP Spotlight RPC implementation lives in `etc/afpd/spotlight.c`.
 It is shared by all Spotlight search backends.
 Query execution is delegated